What Are Backlinks in SEO And Why Do They Matter?

 Most important point

-Backlinking is an important component of SEO and should not be overlooked.
-Although time-consuming, if done right, it can help to improve your websites Google ranking authority.
+Although time-consuming — if done right, it will help to improve your websites Google ranking authority and site traffic.